 Generally the covariant derivative, $\nabla X$, of a scale covariant quantity $X$ is not scale covariant.
 However, scale covariance can be reobtained by adding a weight dependent term.
-Then the {\em scale covariant derivative} $D$ of a scale covariant field $X$ is defined by \beq DX := \nabla X + w(X)\varphi \otimes X \; . \eeq For example, $\nabla g$ is not scale covariant, but $Dg$ is.
-Moreover, one finds that $Dg=\nabla g + 2 \varphi \otimes g=0$; i.e., in Weyl geometry {\em $g$ appears} no longer {\em constant} with regard to the Weyl-Levi-Civita derivative $\nabla $ but {\em with regard to the scale covariant derivative $D$}.
+Then the {\em scale covariant derivative} $D$ of a scale covariant field $X$ is defined by

+For example, $\nabla g$ is not scale covariant, but $Dg$ is.
+Moreover, one finds that $Dg=\nabla g + 2 \varphi \otimes g=0$; i.e., in Weyl geometry {\em $g$ appears} no longer {\em constant} with regard to the derivative $\nabla $ but {\em with regard to the scale covariant derivative $D$}.

-In physics literature an affine connection $\Gamma$ with $\nabla_{\Gamma } g \neq 0$ is usually regarded as ``non-metric'', and $\nabla_{\Gamma } g$ is considered its non-metricity.\footnote{See the contribution by F. Hehl, this volume.} These concepts hold in the Riemannian approach.
-In Weyl geometry, on the other hand, \beq \nabla_{\Gamma } g = - 2 \varphi \otimes g \eeq expresses the {\em compatibility} of the affine connection $\Gamma$ with the {\em Weylian metric} represented by the pair $(g, \varphi)$. {\em Geodesics} can be invariantly defined as autoparallels by the Weyl-Levi-Civita connection (so did Weyl himself).
-But but one can just as well, in our context even better, consider scale covariant geodesics of weight $-1$ (see section 6.1).
+In physics literature an affine connection $\Gamma$ with $\nabla_{ \Gamma } \, g \neq 0$ is usually regarded as ``non-metric'', and $\nabla_{ \Gamma }\, g$ is considered its non-metricity.\footnote{See the contribution by F. Hehl, this volume.} These concepts hold in the Riemannian approach.
+In Weyl geometry, in contrast,